Apoorva2696/ag-grid-react-testing-library-jest-dom/README.md

 This project is a basic and simple example of ag-grid server side row model.
 This example includes server side row model pagination and testing ag-grid using react-testing-library.

+**Note: The example uses ag grid ready event in test cases to check if the grid is loaded**

 ![ag](https://user-images.githubusercontent.com/23259042/99943000-969abe00-2d96-11eb-806d-639a6ef9eab7.PNG)

 ## Available Scripts